Skip to Main Content

 What is this page for?

-This page provides some criteria and questions to ask when evaluating a source for credibility.
+This page provides some criteria and questions to ask when evaluating sources for credibility.

 Criteria for Evaluating Information